Skip to main content

 Amy Strickland

-Amy joined the Office of Sustainability in 2013 and works in conjunction with faculty, staff, and students to promote the adoption of sustainable practices across campus.
+Amy joined the Office of Sustainability in 2013 and works in conjunction with faculty, staff, and students to support the adoption of sustainable practices across campus.
 Prior to arriving at Auburn, Amy led a consortium of universities, health care systems, businesses, and local governments in advancing sustainability in Southwest Missouri.
 In this role, she focused on helping member organizations improve their sustainability performance, while also developing community-scale projects designed to make sustainable choices easier for everyone.
 In addition to her sustainability work, Amy spent a number of years working with the National Geographic Society to support K-12 geography education through the development of professional learning opportunities, public awareness campaigns, and policy initiatives.

 Amy holds a Master in Public Administration with an emphasis in environmental policy from Missouri State University.
 Her research focused on sustainability as it relates to organizational development, policy implementation, and change agent strategies.
 Amy has also served as a Professor of Practice at Drury University, where she taught courses on sustainability management and the science of sustainability.